Captain-Bacon/Reddit_Getter/README.md

 * **Comment Limits (`--comments N`):** When you specify a limit for top-level comments, the script first sets `submission.comment_limit` in PRAW.
 This provides an initial hint to PRAW for its first API request for comments.
 However, to ensure all potential comments are considered (especially those hidden behind "load more comments" placeholders), the script then calls `submission.comments.replace_more(limit=None)`.
 This PRAW method makes further API calls if necessary to expand those placeholders and retrieve more comments.
 Finally, the script iterates through the fetched top-level comments and stops once your specified limit (`N`) is reached.
 So, it's a combination of PRAW's fetching capabilities and the script's own iteration and counting to meet your exact requirement.

 * **Comment Depth (`--depth D`):** Control over comment reply depth is primarily handled by this script after PRAW fetches the comment data.
 When PRAW retrieves comments (and their replies via `replace_more()`), the Reddit API usually sends replies down to a certain default nesting level.
 PRAW does not offer a direct way to tell the API "only send replies N levels deep."
 Instead, this script recursively processes the comment tree provided by PRAW.
-If a reply's current depth in the tree (where 0 is a direct reply to the post, 1 is a reply to that, etc.) meets or exceeds your specified `--depth D`, the script includes that comment but provides an empty list for its replies.
+If a reply's current depth in the tree (where 0 is a direct reply to the post, 1 is a reply to that, etc.) meets or exceeds your specified `--depth D`, the script includes that comment but provides an empty list for its `replies`.
 For example, `--depth 0` will give you only the top-level comments, and their `replies` field will be `[]`. `--depth 1` will give top-level comments, and their direct replies (depth 1 comments) will be included with their `replies` field set to `[]`.

 * **PRAW's Role:** In essence, PRAW handles the complexities of direct API communication, authentication, and provides convenient Python objects representing Reddit posts, comments, etc. This script then intelligently uses these PRAW objects, directs PRAW to fetch further data where needed (like expanding comments), and then processes, filters, and structures this information into the final JSON output according to your specified options.